WadhwaniAI/cough-against-covid/datasets/README.md

 python freesound-kaggle.py
 ```
 * Clean (standardise) the dataset: Run the notebook - `cough-against-covid/datasets/cleaning/freesound-kaggle.ipynb`.
-* Versioning: We use this dataset for cough-detection task only.
+* Versioning (Optional): We use this dataset for cough-detection task only.
 Thus, we create version `v1.0` using notebook - `cough-against-covid/datasets/versioning/cough-detection/freesound-kaggle/v1.0.ipynb`.
 If you want to try a new split, you can create a new notebook.

 The final dataset folder structure as a result of above steps is organized as follows:
 ```bash